-Most customers must address the issue of software licensing when they undertake Application Modernization projects.
+Most customers must address the issue of software licensing when they undertake Windows Server application modernization projects.

 I own the software - licensing is a non-issue, right?